foxal/biblio_explorer/Readme.md

 ## Introduction

-An AI-powered research assistant that collaborates with researchers to retrieve bibliographic data from NDL Search and CiNii, create coauthorship networks, and detect communities.
+An AI-powered research assistant that collaborates with researchers to retrieve bibliographic data from NDL Search and CiNii, create co-authorship networks, and detect communities.
 Initially developed for revealing the historical development of interdisciplinary communities in postwar Japan, it can be used by researchers from other fields including sociology, politics, and science of science.

 ## Philosophy of Design